Decking Material Options 2020

-With so many decking material options available, it can be hard to decide on just one in the middle of a DIY deck build.
-Read more below to learn about the top decking materials used in 2020 and find the perfect outdoor flooring choice for your outdoor space!
+With so many deck material options available, it can be hard to decide on just one in the middle of a DIY deck build.
+Read more below to learn about the top decking materials used in 2020 and find the perfect flooring choice for your outdoor space!

 Top Decking Materials 2020

 It retains the classic look of exotic hardwood deck boards but has an added strength and resilience thanks to the plastic capstock coating.
-Low maintenance, scratch, and fade resistant, composite deck boards simply require a good cleaning every once in a while with standard dishwashing soap and clean tap water.Shop Composite Decking
+Low maintenance, scratch-resistant, and fade-resistant, composite deck boards simply require a good cleaning every once in a while with standard dishwashing soap and clean tap water.Shop Composite Decking

 2. PVC Decking

 Eliminating any worry of water-damage, insects, or splintering, PVC deck boards deliver a high-performing decking option for a low-maintenance outdoor space.
-Lightweight while still dent and flame resistant, PVC flooring offers extraordinary slip-resistance when both wet or dry for a trustworthy choice in your outdoor space flooring.
+Lightweight while still dent and flame resistant, PVC flooring offers extraordinary slip-resistance when both wet or dry.
 PVC decking is an ideal option for homeowners looking to build an unbelievably long-lasting deck and perhaps a coordinating dock or boathouse along the waterfront.Shop PVC Decking